-Why storeBackup does not support any gui (graphical user interface)?

-There are several reasons, why storeBackup is command line driven:
+Why doesn't storeBackup provide a GUI (graphical user interface)?
+There are several reasons why storeBackup is command line driven:

-- If it's possible, you should make your backups on a regular basis via an automatism, eg. via cron. - If you run storeBackup on a server, there probably is no gui.
+- If it's possible, you should make your backups on a regular basis via an automatic mechanism, eg. via cron. - If you run storeBackup on a server, there probably is no gui.
 Or think about the dependencies to different versions of gui libraries. - If you want to restore data to a somehow corrupted system, perhaps the gui (if you had one running) does not start any more.
 Then it's fine to have a tool, which you can start from any command line or recovery CD.
 It also makes sense, to let storeBackup itself be part of the backup, see example 2.